MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-classic-client-end-of-availability.md

 #### Unsupported OS

-- For users on Windows 7, 8, and 8.1, classic Teams will reach the end of availability starting on **October 23, 2024**.
-Users running classic Teams on these operating systems will see warning dialogs about end of availability starting in August.
-On October 23, 2024, users will experience the end of availability dialogs and will be blocked from accessing the classic Teams desktop clients.
+- Starting October 23, 2024, classic Teams won't be available on Windows 7, 8, and 8.1.
+If you use classic Teams on these systems, you'll see warning messages starting in August.
+On October 23, 2024, you won't be able to use the classic Teams app anymore.
+If you can't update your Windows to a [supported browser](new-teams-web.md#prerequisites), you can use the new Teams web app in your browser instead.
+You'll get messages in the app that classic Teams is going away, but you can switch to the new web app.

-If users can't upgrade their OS, the new Teams web app will be available on [supported browsers](new-teams-web.md#prerequisites) as an alternative.
-Users will experience non-dismissible in-app dialogs informing about the end of availability with an option to use new Teams web app.

-- For users on Win 10, macOS versions below Big Sur(11), LTSC users, or users with configuration issues, classic Teams will reach the end of availability starting July 1, 2025.
-Users running classic Teams on these operating systems will experience the end of availability dialogs and will be blocked from accessing the classic Teams desktop clients.
+- Starting July 1, 2025, classic Teams will stop working on Windows 10, macOS older than Big Sur (11), LTSC, or for users with configuration issues.
+You'll see the in-app messages about classic Teams going away and you won't be able to use the classic Teams app after that date.

-If users can't upgrade to the new Teams client on their device, the new Teams web app will be available on [supported browsers](new-teams-web.md#prerequisites) as an alternative.
+Users who can't upgrade to the new Teams client on their device can use the new Teams web app will be on [supported browsers](new-teams-web.md#prerequisites) instead.

 > [!NOTE]
 > You can dismiss this banner when it starts to appear, but the banner will reappear with each client launch.